 Back to All Events

 This course offers a comprehensive understanding of the EU ETS and UK ETS regulatory frameworks, covering their scope, design, and evolving legislative landscape.
-Participants will stay updated with current developments, including amendments under the Fit-for-55 package and changes in sectoral applicability.
+Participants will stay updated with current developments, including amendments under the Fit-for-55 package and changes in sectoral applicability, as well as a dedicated focus day on supply chain resilience linked to the ETS schemes.

 The course also delves into the principles and practices of monitoring, reporting, and verification (MRV) in line with the Monitoring and Reporting Regulation (MRR).
 Crucially, it focuses on sustainable aviation fuels (SAF) and their role in decarbonising aviation.
 Participants will understand SAF treatment within the EU and UK ETS and compare SAF treatment under CORSIA versus the EU and UK ETS.